3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 Visiting a lab to gather data on your current physiology isn’t always easy.
 At first, you need to find a modern lab that delivers you with everything you need.
 But it can be worth the effort and money as you will get a comprehensive insight into your capabilities.

 An advanced cycling lab won’t just give you an FTP value and bounce you out into the wild world of cycling.
 No, they will supply you with a whole metabolic profile by extrapolating your maximum lactate steady state (MLSS).
 MLSS is what FTP often stands for.
-A steady state, where lactate production and clearance are at an equilibrium.
+A steady state, where lactate production and clearance are at equilibrium.

 This is done by undergoing several tests.
 It usually starts with a 15-second all-out seated sprint, where lactate is measured at rest, before and for several minutes after the effort till lactate peaks.
 This way you will get your maximum lactate production rate (VLamax) measured in mmol lactate per liter blood per second (mmol/l/s).
 This describes your anaerobic capacity.
 As an endurance athlete, you usually want this to be in the lower range.